The KSBA compactification of the moduli space of $D_{1,6}$-polarized Enriques surfaces: Morphism from KSBA to Baily--Borel compactification

-It is easy to observe that $B^\bullet$ falls into case I (resp.
-II, III) if and only if $\mathcal{Y}_\mathfrak{m}'$ has generalized type I (resp.
-II, III) (by Remark~\ref{explicitdescriptionirreduciblecomponentsdegenerations}$(d1),(d1')$, if $B^\bullet$ falls into case I, then $\mathcal{Y}_\mathfrak{m}'$ is smooth or it has isolated singularities of type $A_1$ or $A_3$).
-Moreover, the generalized type of $\mathcal{Y}_\mathfrak{m}'$ equals the type of $\mathcal{Y}_\mathfrak{m}$ by Theorem~\ref{goodbehaviortypeofdegeneration}.
-In addition, if we are in case II, then it makes sense to define the $j$-invariant $j(\mathcal{Y}_\mathfrak{m}')$, and this equals $j(\mathcal{Y}_\mathfrak{m})$ again by Theorem~\ref{goodbehaviortypeofdegeneration}.
-In conclusion, we proved that $\lim(\rho\circ g)$ only depends on $\lim g$. \end{proof} \begin{remark} Consider the three $0$-cusps of $\overline{\mathcal{D}/\Gamma}^{BB}$ (even, odd of type $1$, and odd of type $2$).
-From the way we constructed the morphism $\overline{M}_{D_{1,6}}^\nu\rightarrow\overline{\mathcal{D}/\Gamma}^{BB}$, it is not clear to which one of these $0$-cusps is a given $0$-dimensional stratum mapped to.
-Let us briefly show that a $0$-dimensional boundary stratum maps to the $0$-cusp with the same label (recall the terminology for the $0$-dimensional boundary strata in Theorem~\ref{combinatoricsstratificationstatement}).
-It is enough to show that a given point in the interior of the maximal $1$-dimensional stratum of $\overline{M}_{D_{1,6}}^\nu$ is mapped to the $1$-cusp $C_{\odd}$.
-Consider a smooth one-parameter family with fibers isomorphic to $\Bl_3\mathbb{P}^2$.
-Equip this family with a divisor of coefficient $\frac{1+\epsilon}{2}$ cutting on each fiber our usual configuration of three pairs of lines without triple points, exception made for the central fiber where two lines belonging to the same pair come together and the other four lines are general.
-It is easy to compute that the limit of this one-parameter family in $\overline{M}_{D_{1,6}}^\nu$ lies on the maximal $1$-dimensional stratum (to show this, one has to compute the stable replacement of the central fiber, but this is done by blowing up the double line and then contracting the strict transforms of the two $(-1)$-curves intersecting the double line).
-The limit of the same family in $\overline{\mathcal{D}/\Gamma}^{BB}$ belongs to $C_{\odd}$, and this can be deduced using the GIT interpretation of $\overline{\mathcal{D}/\Gamma}^{BB}$ in terms of degenerations of line arrangements in $\Bl_3\mathbb{P}^2$ (see \cite{oudompheng}).
-This shows what we claimed. \end{remark}
+For this purpose, consider a smooth one-parameter family with fibers isomorphic to $\Bl_3\mathbb{P}^2$.
+Equip this family with a divisor with coefficient $\frac{1+\epsilon}{2}$ cutting on each fiber the usual configuration of three pairs of lines without triple points, but in the central fiber two lines in the same pair come together and the other four lines are general.
+The limit of this one-parameter family in $\overline{\mathbf{M}}$ lies on $\mathbf{C}$.
+To show this, one has to compute the stable replacement of the central fiber, and this is done by blowing up the double line and then contracting the strict transforms of the two $(-1)$-curves intersecting the double line.
+On the other hand, the limit of the same family in $\overline{\mathcal{D}/\Gamma}^*$ was computed by Oudompheng, and it belongs to $C_{\odd}$ (see \cite[Figures~1 and 2]{Oud10}).
+In light of this and of the proof of Theorem~\ref{morphismtobailyborelcompactification}, it is now clear where a given point of the boundary of $\overline{\mathbf{M}}$ is mapped in $\overline{\mathcal{D}/\Gamma}^*$. \end{remark}